asanni2022/capstoneproject/azurepulumi_firstcapstone.md

 ## Objective

 Welcome to my first azure Capstone Project!
-This is your unique opportunity to combine the knowledge and skills you've acquired thus far and apply them to a tangible project.
-This project is your canvas.
-While the endeavor should stretch your abilities, it must remain feasible.
-This collaborative journey will not only refine your skills but also provide a meaningful capstone to your learning experience.
+The goal of this project is to setup an infrasture for a Azure web application.

 ## Architectural Diagram